websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/channels/configuring-product-visibility-by-site-using-channels.md

-# Configuring Product Visibility by Site Using Channels
+# Configuring Product Visibility by Channel

-By default in Liferay Commerce Products added to any catalog are visible globally - products are visible across all sites added to a Liferay Commerce installation.
-Store administrators may want to limit product visibility to particular channels based on their criteria.
+By default, Products are visible across all channels, but visibility can be limited to specific channels.

 For the purpose of this example, we will consider a scenario of a multi-region seller providing products from a single catalog.